Jsoto0206/fiu2022CEN4010group14/README.md

 # fiu2022CEN4010group14

-An implemntion of a book service using springboot and mysql
+An Implementaion of a book service using springboot and mysql allowing a browser to communicate with the undelieing java code using api calls